The best time to visit Portugal for surfing, weather, deals, and events

 But since Portugal is a common holiday destination for many Europeans, and even Portuguese tourists, summer can be very busy.

-Not only the amount of people increases but also the prices and depending on your Portugal itinerary, your trip can become very expensive during summer.
+Not only does the number of people increase, but also the prices, and depending on your Portugal itinerary, your trip can become very expensive during summer.

 On the other hand, winter usually has lower prices.
 The price variation is most noticeable in the beach regions, such as the Algarve region.

-- To explore Porto, summer might be the best option
+- To explore Porto, summer might be the best option, but avoid August because it’s extremely crowded, hot, and expensive.

 - And to make the best of the most touristic cities of Portugal, such as Lisbon and Sintra, go during spring or autumn